swlkr/rust-html-render-benchmarks/README.md

 This repo is a resurrection of [template-benchmark-rs](https://github.com/rosetta-rs/template-benchmark-rs) with divan instead of criterion.

-These three projects are in the running:
+These projects are in the running:

 - [askama](https://github.com/djc/askama)
 - [hyped](https://github.com/swlkr/hyped)